 Population per km²:18.36

-CurrencyThe currency on the Åland Islands is Euro (EUR).
+CurrencyThe currency on the Åland Islands is the euro (EUR).

 1 Euro is divided into 100 Cent.

 The climate on the Åland IslandsThe country is much further away from the equator than Central Europe.
 This means that the winter days on the Åland Islands are much darker, colder and also shorter.
 The country is under cold polar climate.
 Depending on the season, the average daytime temperatures range between -4 and 16 degrees.
-In the colder months and depending in the region, the temperature lowers down to -9°C in a month's average.
+In the colder months, the average night temperatures drop down to -9 °C.